 Concerned about the Climate Crisis and the release of Green House Gas (GHG) emissions?
 Want to lower your carbon footprint related to your residential home?
-You might just be able to if your home is a suitable match for a solar system that is now being offered on a rental basis.
+You might just be able to if your home is a suitable match for a solar energy system that is now being offered on a rental basis.

-The following article provides the step-by-step requirements so that your home can be evaluated for it’s solar suitability.
+The following article provides the step-by-step requirements so that your home can be evaluated for it’s solar energy suitability.

-Top considerations U.S. homeowners will need to consider to have a solar system installed on no upfront purchase bases, i.e. rental:
+Top considerations U.S. homeowners will need to consider to have a solar energy system installed on no upfront purchase bases, i.e. rental:

 * You must be the owner or mortgage holder of your home.